HangYingLee/PetStore-OOP-Java/README.md

     coatColar = newCoatColar
    }

-   ---> allows other classes to set the value of coatColor
+   ---> Allows other classes to set the value of coatColor.

 4. Why I did not need to create a constructor in pet class, but some assignment I need?